boazsegev/plezi/websocket chatroom.md

 Plezi knows that sometimes we will want to create public methods that aren't available as a path - remember the `people` method, it was automatically recognized as an HTTP path...

-Plezi allows us to 'exclude' some methods from this auto-recogntion. protected methods and methods starting with an underscore (\_) aren't recognized by the Plezi router.
+Plezi allows us to 'exclude' some methods from this auto-recogntion. protected methods and methods starting with an underscore (\_) are ignored by the Plezi router.

-Since we want the `_send_message` to be called by the `broadcast` method - it must be a public method (otherwise, we will not be able to call it for _other_ connections, only for our own connection).
+Since I was too lzy to write the `protected` keyword, I just added an underscore at the begining of the name.

 This will be our `_send_message` method: